jbittel/django-mama-cas/docs/templates.rst

 template entirely.
 Instead of extending the template as described in step two, replace it entirely.

-There are some things you'll likely want to include in a custom template:
+In addition to a standard form display, there are things you'll likely want to include in a custom template:

 **Messages**
    The ``messages`` framework is used to display information about the user's